rkirov/blog/content/posts/incremental_computation.md

 will be wrong for `d(1, 3)` after `d(1, 1)`.
 This is because as soon as `op1`
 is the same as before we will skip to the end, ignoring any change to `op2`.

-The correct rewriting for memoization requires to perserve the fact `op3` has two inputs over which we have to memoize together.
+The correct rewriting for memoization requires to preserve the fact `op3` has two inputs over which we have to memoize together.
 This looks like:

 ```typescript